History of street lighting in the United States: Sodium vapor lamps

 Low-pressure sodium vapor street lights produce a strong monochromatic yellow light, which also reveals more detail to the human eye, even at low levels of luminance.
 In the 1930s, sodium vapor lamps were not efficient enough to make them a compelling alternative to incandescents.
 However, because they enhanced visual acuity, they were recommended for safety lighting in tunnels, on bridges, and at "cloverleaf" interchanges on express highways.

 In the US, street lights using sodium vapor were first installed on a rural highway near Port Jervis, New York, in 1933.
 In 1938, a study of sodium vapor light use at selected intersections in Chicago claimed that the new lighting had helped to reduce the number of accidents in those areas.
 Lamp manufacturers started to promote sodium vapor lamps for "crime fighting", a marketing strategy that backfired when cities such as Newark and New Orleans rejected sodium vapor, to avoid publicly stigmatizing high-crime neighborhoods.

 When the availability of high-pressure sodium vapor lamps coincided with the rise of social unrest in the mid-1960s, lamp manufacturers once again promoted the potential for sodium vapor lighting to enable better street surveillance.
 High-pressure sodium lamps produced a distinct "yellow/orangeish light", brighter than mercury vapor light, which has been described as a "harsh metallic blue" in hue.
 During the OPEC oil embargo, Mayor Richard J. Daley announced a plan to make Chicago "the first large U.S. city to have sodium vapor lamps on all residential streets", replacing 85,000 mercury vapor streetlights.
 Although a December 1973 article in the Chicago Tribune was optimistic about the "more cheerful, brighter, gold-colored vapor lamps", the newspaper's own architecture critic worried about the "eerie, ominous quality of sodium vapor illumination".
 In 1976, the large-scale installation of sodium vapor lamps began on Chicago's arterial streets.

 In the end, the most critical factor in favor of sodium vapor lamps was their cost.
-In 1980, the annual operating cost for the average incandescent lamp was $280; for mercury vapor lamps, it was $128; and for low-pressure sodium vapor lamps, it was $60 a year.
+In 1980, the annual operating cost for the average incandescent lamp was $280; for mercury vapor lamps, it was $128; for low-pressure sodium vapor lamps, it was $60 a year.
 Meanwhile, high-pressure sodium vapor lamps cost only $44 a year to operate, with a standard life expectancy of 15,000 hours, which also helped to lower labor and maintenance costs.
 According to the Edison Tech Center, sodium vapor lamps are "the most ubiquitous lamp for street lighting on the planet."